2006 Seattle Seahawks season: Week 10: vs. St. Louis Rams

 On a windy, rainy Sunday the Seahawks hosted the Rams looking to take an effective 3 game lead in the division with a win.
-The Seahawks drove the ball easily on their first possession, moving to the Ram 1-yard line.
+The Seahawks drove the ball easily on their first possession, moving to the Rams 1-yard line.
 After a false start penalty, Seneca Wallace was sacked and fumbled, and the Rams returned the ball 89 yards for a touchdown.
-The Seahawks drove down the field again, this time maintaining possession to the endzone as Darrell Jackson caught a 3-yard TD pass.
+The Seahawks drove down the field again, this time maintaining possession to the endzone as Darrell Jackson caught a 3-yard touchdown pass.
 The lead would change hands 6 more times in the game.
-With the Rams holding a 16–14 lead in the fourth quarter, Rams coach Scott Linehan chose to challenge a call, nullifying a field goal.
+With the Rams holding a 16–14 lead in the fourth quarter, Rams head coach Scott Linehan chose to challenge a call, nullifying a field goal.
 The challenge was upheld, but the Rams still faced a fourth down play.
 Instead of kicking another field goal to increase the lead, Linehan chose to go for a first down.
-The raucous Qwest Field rose to the occasion, and Rams FB Paul Smith could not hear the play call.
-Rather than run a pass route he stayed in the backfield to block, and Ram QB Marc Bulger's pass to double covered TE Klopfenstein fell incomplete.
+The raucous Qwest Field rose to the occasion, and Rams fullback Paul Smith could not hear the play call.
+Rather than run a pass route he stayed in the backfield to block, and Rams quarterback Marc Bulger's pass to double covered tight end Klopfenstein fell incomplete.

 Nate Burleson returned a punt 90 yards for a touchdown and a 21–16 lead.
-After a Rams TD with 2:37 remaining, a series of penalties against St. Louis changed momentum.
-A holding penalty nullified a successful 2 point convert.
+After a Rams touchdown with 2:37 remaining, a series of penalties against St. Louis changed momentum.
+A holding penalty nullified a successful 2 point conversion.
 The second attempt failed.
-A 15-yard personal foul was assessed on the subsequent kickoff, and Josh Scobey returned the ball to the Ram 49-yard line.
-With a short field and time on the clock, Seneca Wallace and Maurice Morris drove the Seahawks to the Ram 20-yard line, where Josh Brown kicked a game-winning field goal with 9 seconds remaining.
+A 15-yard personal foul was assessed on the subsequent kickoff, and Josh Scobey returned the ball to the Rams 49-yard line.
+With a short field and time on the clock, Seneca Wallace and Maurice Morris drove the Seahawks to the Rams 20-yard line, where Josh Brown kicked a game-winning field goal with 9 seconds remaining.

 Brown kicked game-winning field goals in both games against the Rams that year.

 With their 4th straight win over the Rams, the Seahawks improved to 6–3.